-Exodus offer a number of adventure holidays to Iceland including walking and activity holidays.
+Exodus offer a number of adventure holidays to Iceland including walking holidays.
 Iceland holidays conjure up images of huge waterfalls, glaciers, spouting geysers and steaming hot pools.
 Reykjavik is a small but beautiful city and provides the start and end point of most trips.
 Outside the city lies a landscape just begging to be explored.
 The trekking in Iceland is fantastic, with a wide selection of walks the best way to experience its rugged terrain.
 Iceland is almost custom made for adventure holidays with visits to the impressive Gulfoss and Godafoss waterfalls, Lake Myvatn and the Jokulsarlon Lagoon.
 In winter there is the chance to try snowshoeing and glacier exploration.
-No holiday to Iceland would be complete without a visit to the steaming waters of the Blue Lagoon.
+Iceland is also one of the best destinations for Northern Lights Holidays, but No holiday to Iceland would be complete without a visit to the steaming waters of the Blue Lagoon.

 A visit to Iceland is like a trip to an evolutionary theme park.
 Walk round one corner and look out over a landscape of volcanic craters and fissures.
 Turn the next and bubbling hot springs send sulphurous steam into the air against a backdrop of live volcanoes and black lava desert.
 Keep walking and you’ll hit the deep freeze – powerful waterfalls, deep fjords and mammoth icecaps.
 Arctic it may be, but when it comes to wildlife, wilderness and adventure holidays, Iceland is hot.

 Activity Holidays in Iceland – Four Icelandic Essentials